TL;DR

 - Understands sentiment: AI detects customer emotions in feedback, categorizing responses as positive, neutral, or negative to help businesses prioritize concerns.

-With AI-driven thematic analysis, businesses move beyond traditional manual methods, gaining real-time, data-driven insights that improve customer experience and drive business growth.
+With AI-driven thematic analysis, businesses move beyond traditional manual methods, gaining real-time, data-driven signals that improve customer experience and drive business growth.
+For a deeper look at how LLMs actually process open-text feedback, including the evolution from basic keyword matching to modern large language models, see our guide on thematic analysis using AI.

 How to Perform Thematic Analysis with AI Tools Like Zonka Feedback

-AI-powered tools streamline thematic analysis by automating data collection, pattern recognition, and insight generation.
-With Zonka Feedback, businesses can efficiently analyze customer experience data and take action to improve satisfaction.
+AI tools streamline thematic analysis by automating data collection, pattern recognition, and signal generation.
+With Zonka Feedback's AI customer feedback analytics, businesses can efficiently analyze experience data across every channel and take action to improve satisfaction.

 Here's how it works: